 Beware Affordable Care Act and Medicare scams

 One of the latest scams involves an official-looking letter from the IRS saying you owe them money under the Affordable Care Act.
-This scam, which exploits potential confusion resulting from the ACA reporting requirements and penalties, targets seniors in particular.
+This scam exploits potential confusion resulting from the ACA reporting requirements and penalties, and seniors in particular often are the target.

 Stay on high alert for these top scams

 Healthcare in general is a major category for senior scams.
-A particularly nasty one is counterfeit prescription drugs sold online.
-Not only does the victim not get medicine they may need, the product they receive may be harmful.
-Only purchase prescription drugs from vetted sources.
+A particularly nasty one is counterfeit prescription drugs being sold online.
+Not only does the fraud victim not get medicine they may need, but the product they receive instead may be harmful.
+It’s best to purchase prescription drugs only from properly vetted sources.

-Besides the new scams in the January blog, NCOA lists several classic types of scams on its website.
-While difficult to think about, it’s important to keep the following scenarios in mind so you can identify trouble before you or a loved one becomes a victim:
+NCOA lists several classic types of scams on its website.
+While difficult to think about, it’s important to keep the following scenarios in mind so you can identify trouble before you or a loved one becomes a victim.

 - Funeral and cemetery scams.
 Scammers read obituaries and show up at funerals telling relatives the deceased owed them money.
-In another scenario, an unscrupulous funeral homes could pile on extra charges to grieving survivors, such as telling them an expensive display casket is necessary for cremation, even though a cardboard casket will serve.
+Unscrupulous funeral homes could pile on extra charges to grieving survivors, such as telling them an expensive display casket is necessary for cremation, even though a cardboard casket will suffice.

 - Fraudulent anti-aging products.
 Fake Botox, for instance, can be particularly dangerous if it is made from the real root ingredient, botulism neurotoxin, a highly toxic substance.

 - Telemarketing/phone/mass mailing scams.
 There is some truth to the conventional wisdom that seniors have more time and interest in talking on the phone, making them susceptible to ploys like a “pigeon drop” offering to share a windfall if the mark makes a “good faith” payment in advance.
 Another common ploy is a fake charity solicitation, especially after a natural disaster.
-Also, the NCOA blog in January said there has been a spike in mass mailings telling people they have won prize money and will receive it after paying a small “processing fee.”
+And mass mailings tell people they have won prize money and will receive it after paying a small “processing fee.”

 - Internet fraud.
-Older people, not as adept with computers, may be more susceptible to the widespread fraud on the Internet, such as the pop-up offer for anti-virus protection that is actually a virus or malware that can steal your data.
+Older people who may not be as adept with computers can be more susceptible to the widespread fraud on the Internet, such as the pop-up offer for anti-virus protection that is actually a virus or malware itself that can steal your personal data.